-We had an amazing time during our trip to the Statue of Liberty and Ellis Island and I have a few tips you might want to keep in mind if you plan on taking the family on this type of FUN summer adventure.
+We had an amazing time during a recent trip to the Statue of Liberty and Ellis Island and I have a few tips you might want to keep in mind if you plan on taking the family on this type of FUN summer adventure.

 5 TIPS for Visiting the Statue of Liberty and Ellis Island with Kids